-A common way to prevent unwanted emergent behavior is isolating various Does the method support subcomponents and letting these subcomponents work together in a hierarchical way.
+A common way to prevent unwanted emergent behavior is isolating various subcomponents and letting these subcomponents work together in a hierarchical way.
 Hierarchical in the sense of a containment relation, where an aggregation of components can be treated as a (composite) component at a higher level.
-In general, hierarchies help manage the complexity of a model by information hiding - to make the aggregation details invisible from the outside and thus a model can be more modularized and understandable[24].
+In general, hierarchies help manage the complexity of a model by information hiding - to make the aggregation details invisible from the outside and thus a model can be more modularized and understandable[27].
+We're talking about behavioral hierarchy here - composition of child behaviors in time, as opposed to structural hierarchy.